MacCruddan History, Family Crest & Coats of Arms

 Early Origins of the MacCruddan family

-Northumberland where they held a family seat at Roddam Hall since 1296 when William Roddam had the hall built.
+The surname MacCruddan was first found in Northumberland where they held a family seat at Roddam Hall since 1296 when William Roddam had the hall built.
 "Roddam Hall is a handsome modern mansion, standing on a bold eminence which on the north forms the bank of a deep romantic dell watered by a tributary of the Till.
 A stone coffin and an urn were dug up here in 1796."
-CITATION[CLOSE]

 John of Roddam held land in Little Houghton in 1337.
 The Roddam family has held the hall until at least 1776 when it was owned by Admiral Robert Roddam (1719-1808).